CraftTweaker/CraftTweaker-Documentation/docs/mods/ThermalSeries/Sawmill.md

 #### Add Recipe

-The following script will add a recipe that will output Oak Planks 200% of the time by sawing an Oak Door, consuming 500 RF.
+The following script will add a recipe that will output Oak Planks 200% of the time by Sawing an Oak Door, consuming 500 RF.

 ```zenscript
 //<recipetype:thermal:sawmill>.addRecipe(String name, MCWeightedItemStack[] outputs, IIngredient ingredient, int energy);